pemj/crawlblr/README.md

 problems we encountered: the inference of following relationships from user->content relations.
-This is the most efficient version, developed thus far, but it contains only a crude simulacrum of the algorithm identified in our paper.
+This is the most efficient version, developed thus far, but it contains only a crude simulacrum of the algorithm identified in our paper, designed to test the efficacy of our base assumptions on a subset of our database.

-but is still largely a mockup of the features that an